Spritz: a new fully general-relativistic magnetohydrodynamic code: Introduction

 In this paper, we present our new fully GRMHD numerical code, named \texttt{Spritz}, that solves the GRMHD equations in 3D and on a dynamical spacetime.
 The code inherits a number of basic features from the \texttt{WhiskyMHD} code~\cite{giacomazzo2007whiskymhd}, but it also takes advantage of methods implemented and tested in the publicly available \texttt{GRHydro}~\cite{mosta2013grhydro} and \texttt{IllinoisGRMHD}~\cite{etienne2015illinoisgrmhd} codes.
 The \texttt{WhiskyMHD} code has been used successfully to simulate NS-NS mergers~\cite{giacomazzo2011accurate, Ciolfi2019, Kawamura2016, Ciolfi2017, Giacomazzo2009, Rezzolla2011, GiacomazzoPerna2013, Giacomazzo2015, Endrizzi2016} and accretion onto supermassive black hole binaries~\cite{Giacomazzo2012BBH}, but it is limited to the use of simple piecewise polytropic equations of state~\cite{Read2009} and it is not able to take into account neutrino emission.
 Moreover, this code can evolve the vector potential instead of the magnetic field, but employing a non-staggered formalism that may have undesired effects on the evolution (see discussion in the following sections).

 The new \texttt{Spritz} code can instead handle any equation of state for which the pressure is a function of rest-mass density, temperature, and electron fraction and therefore can also use modern tabulated equations of state.
 This has been possible by following a similar approach used in the \texttt{GRHydro} code, which can use finite temperature tabulated equations of state, but that still lacks of a magnetic field implementation able to handle correctly the use of mesh refinement techniques. \texttt{Spritz} also implements a staggered version of the vector potential formulation in a formalism that, as discussed later in the paper, recovers the original conservative flux-CT approach implemented in the original version of \texttt{WhiskyMHD}.
 This has been possible by using algorithms similar to those implemented in \texttt{IllinoisGRMHD}, which at the moment can only handle simple ideal fluid equations of state.
 Therefore, the \texttt{Spritz} code aims at merging together the main capabilities of the three codes mentioned above.
+The use in particular of a new equation of state driver will allow \texttt{Spritz} to implement neutrino radiation via a leakage scheme currently under testing and that will be presented in a future paper.

 Here, we present a series of extensive tests in 1D, 2D, and 3D, including, for the first time, a comparison between staggered and non-staggered schemes for the vector potential evolution and a rather demanding spherical explosion test.
 The \texttt{Spritz} code passes all the tests successfully and it will be soon used to carry out NS-NS and NS-BH merger simulations.
-We also plan to make the code publicly available in the near future within the Einstein Toolkit collaboration.
+The current version of the code is publicly available and it can be downloaded from Zenodo~\cite{zenodo-spritz}.

 The paper is organized as follows: in \Sref{sec2} we present the GRMHD equations and the formulation used in the code; in \Sref{sec3} the main numerical methods are discussed; in \Sref{sec4} we present the results of our tests; and in \Sref{sec5} we summarize the main results and discuss future developments.
 We use a system of units such that $G=c=1$ unless otherwise specified.
 Greek indices run from 0 to 3 and Latin indices run from 1 to 3.